 We have funded our operations to date primarily with proceeds from the sale of our preferred and common stock and debt financing.
 We have received gross proceeds of \$253.0 million from public equity offerings of our common stock (including our June 2018 initial public offering ("IPO") and our February 2019, February 2020, June 2020 and March 2021 offerings), \$104.9 million from sales of our preferred stock, \$86.3 million from our June 2020 Convertible Notes offering and \$63.5 million from the Amended and Restated Loan and Security Agreement (as amended, the "Amended Loan Agreement"), of which \$20.0 million was repaid in June 2020.
-In August 2019, we filed a shelf registration statement on Form S-3 with the U.S. Securities and Exchange Commission ("SEC"), which covers the offering, issuance and sale by us of up to an aggregate of \$250.0 million of our common stock, preferred stock, debt securities, warrants and/or units, which we refer to as the "Shelf".
-We simultaneously entered into a Sales Agreement with Jefferies LLC, as sales agent, to provide for the offering, issuance and sale by us of up to \$50.0 million of our common stock from time to time in at-the-market offerings under the Shelf.

 In February 2020, we completed an equity offering and sold 10,299,769 shares of common stock, including 1,299,769 shares pursuant to the underwriters' option to purchase additional shares of common stock.
 Net proceeds from the offering were \$39.9 million.
 In June 2020, we completed a public notes offering and sold \$86.3 million aggregate principal amount of 5.00% Convertible Senior Notes, including \$11.3 million pursuant to the underwriters' option to purchase additional notes which was exercised in full in July 2020.
 Concurrent with the public notes offering, in June 2020 we completed an equity offering and sold 8,510,000 shares of common stock, including 1,110,000 shares pursuant to the underwriters' option to purchase additional shares of common stock which also was exercised in full in July 2020.
 Gross proceeds from the equity offering were \$23.1 million.
 Net proceeds from both June 2020 offerings were \$102.8 million.
 In March 2021, the Company completed a registered direct offering of 6,553,398 shares of its common stock at a price of \$4.12 per share.
 Net proceeds from the equity offering were approximately \$26.9 million after deducting public offering expenses.
-There currently remains \$69.1 million available for future offerings under the Shelf.
+There currently remains \$69.1 million available for future offerings under a shelf registration statement on Form S-3 filed with the U.S. Securities and Exchange Commission in August 2019 (the "Shelf").
 During the second half of 2020, \$39.1 million in principal amount of Convertible Notes were converted into 13,171,791 shares of the Company's common stock.
-As of June 30, 2021, the outstanding balance of Convertible Notes was \$47.2 million.
-In October 2020, we entered into a fourth amendment to the Amended Loan Agreement, which provided for an additional \$3.5 million term loan which was drawn in November 2020.
-As of June 30, 2021, the outstanding balance under the Amended Loan Agreement was \$43.5 million.
+As of September 30, 2021, the outstanding balance of Convertible Notes was \$47.2 million.
+In October 2020, we entered into a fourth amendment to the Amended Loan Agreement, which provided for an additional \$3.5 million Finally, as part of the Acquisition, we acquired \$38.5 million cash on October 5, 2021.

-For the three months ended June 30, 2021 and 2020, we reported net losses of \$27.5 million and \$24.1 million, respectively.
-For the six months ended June 30, 2021 and 2020, we reported net losses of \$45.9 million and \$53.3 million, respectively.
-We have not been profitable since inception, and, as of June 30, 2021, our accumulated deficit was \$383.3 million.
+For the three months ended September 30, 2021 and 2020, we reported net losses of \$26.0 million and \$16.0 million, respectively.
+For the nine months ended September 30, 2021 and 2020, we reported net losses of \$71.9 million and \$69.3 million, respectively.
+We have not been profitable since inception, and, as of September 30, 2021, our accumulated deficit was \$409.3 million.
 In the near term, we expect to continue to incur significant expenses, operating losses and net losses as we:

-- incur transaction and integration costs related to the acquisition of Strongbridge; - continue our marketing and selling efforts related to commercialization of Gvoke; - continue our research and development efforts; - seek regulatory approval for new product candidates and product enhancements; and - continue to operate as a public company.
+- incur transaction and integration costs related to the acquisition of Strongbridge; - < continue our marketing and selling efforts related to commercialization of Gyoke and Keveyis; - < continue our research and development efforts; - seek regulatory approval for new product candidates and product enhancements; - < prepare for the potential launch of Recorley; and - < continue to operate as a public company.